nlpfromscratch/nlp-llms-resources/README.md

 * [Multimodal LLMs by Chip Hyugen](https://huyenchip.com/2023/10/10/multimodal.html): A good post on multimodal LLMs, including foundational / historical models leading up to SOTA like CLIP and Flamingo.
 * [LLaVA: Large Language and Vision Assistant](https://llava-vl.github.io/): A kind of open-source GPT4-V, chat / instruction agent able to work with image data, from researchers at Microsoft, U of Wisconsin, and Columbia.
 [Demo site is here](https://llava.hliu.cc/).
 * [SPHINX](https://github.com/Alpha-VLLM/LLaMA2-Accessory/tree/main/SPHINX): Multimodal, multi-task LLM released by researchers at the University of Shanghai.
 [Demo is here](https://imagebind-llm.opengvlab.com/).
+* [Ferret](https://github.com/apple/ml-ferret/): Open model from Apple for grounding and object identification.

 #### Audio